 Bleeding at this time can’t be confirmed as implantation bleeding until after a positive pregnancy test.
 In fact, some research suggests the bleeding isn’t necessarily from implantation at all and could be coincidental.

 Whatever the reason, you can rest assured that light bleeding, or lack of bleeding, doesn’t rule pregnancy in or out.
-You needn’t worry; these are very early symptoms that only some people experience.
+You needn’t worry; these are very early signs that only some women experience.